 I like that this Oahu snorkel cruise doesn’t take up your whole day and that it’s family-friendly.

-We haven’t done this historical Oahu train ride yet, but it sounds perfect for my two little boys!
-They always get a kick out of the Kauai train ride!
+It sounds perfect for my two little boys!
+They always get a kick out of the Kauai train ride.

-The Hawaiian Railway Society is an educational, non-profit organization dedicated to saving, restoring and protecting Hawaii’s railroading history.
+The Hawaiian Railway Society is an educational, non-profit organization.
+They’re dedicated to saving, restoring and protecting Hawaii’s railroading history.

 They have the only historic railroad on the island of Oahu and the only operating railroad museum in the state.

-I’d suggest their 3pm ride because they stop at Two Scoops in Ko`olina and you can buy ice cream to eat on the ride back!
+I’d suggest their 3 PM ride on the weekends.
+That’s when the train stops at Two Scoops in Ko`olina and you can buy ice cream to eat on the ride back!
 Yum!

 Oahu Train Ride Fares

-What’s extra cool is that they are a non-profit.
-So, your fare will go toward keeping this train running for other families!
+What’s extra cool is that since they’re a non-profit, your fare will go toward keeping this train running for other families.

 The Ala Moana Hula Show is a free, 20-minute cultural production featuring both traditional and modern hula dancing.